edg-l/edgarluque.com/content/blog/creating_a_kernel_p3.md

 }
 ```

-The allocator we will implement will be bitmap based:
+The allocator we will implement will be bitmap based.
+A bitmap allocator uses one bit per frame - 0 means the frame is free, 1 means it's allocated.
+This is simple and memory-efficient (just 1 bit per 4KB frame), though finding free frames requires a linear search which can be slow with lots of memory.

 ```rust
 /// Bitmap-based frame allocator